abarker/abarker.github.io/content/understanding_python_imports.rst

 A file containing Python code is always a module and vice versa.
 Such files usually have names ending with the `.py` extension.
-All Python programs are composed of one or more modules.  **Packages** are collections of modules organized in a certain way:
+All Python programs are composed of one or more modules.
+The name of a Python module is the same as the filename without the `.py` extension.

+**Packages** are collections of modules organized in a certain way:

 * Any Python module which is inside a directory containing an `__init__.py` file (which may or may not be an empty file) is by definition part of the